wangsw09/AmpBridge/README.md

 ## <a name="introduction"></a>Introduction
-1. This package provides algorithms for the following topics:
+This package provides classes and functions about the following topics:
+* bridge regression with Lq penalty, where q >= 1
 * AMP (approximated message passing) with Lq proximal operator
-   * Linear regression with Lq penalty, for any q >= 1
-   * Related functions to the above two topics (such as tuning)
+* Related functions to the above two topics (such as tuning and MSE)
 * Numerical calculation about several quantities on penalized linear regression, such as MSE, optimal tuned MSE, optimal tuning parameter, etc.

-2. By using Cython to accelerate critical components, the package provides a fast solutions to the above topics.
+* Theoretical quantities related to bridge regression under normal design, including the optimal tuning etc.

-3. This work originates from my research with Haolei Weng and Professor Arian Maleki at Columbia University.
+This work originates from my research with Haolei Weng and Professor Arian Maleki at Columbia University.
+The relevant paper is "[Which bridge estimator is optimal for variable selection?](http://arxiv.org/abs/1705.08617)".
+However this package provides codes for general usage related to bridge regression, AMP and theoretical calculation about tuning and MSE in AMP/bridge regression theories.

+The package had a first version, which is fully written in Python.
+Currently I am re-implementing the package, mainly changing some structures, accelerating core parts through Cython and optimizing the algorithms.
+This updating is in progress.
+Please check [update](#update) for more details.
+The [examples](#examples) are compatible with the most up-to-date codes, which is something you would like to start with if you are using the code for the first time.

 ## <a name="examples"></a>Some Examples